mellonpass/.github/profile/README.md

 # About MellonPass

-A password manager written in Python (Django) and Svelte (Typescript).
+A password manager written in Python (Django) and Typescript (SvelteKit).
 This project is open source, so everybody can do security reviews, propose improvements, and fork MellonPass.

 ## Key features